 Our research options embrace a range of languages and cultures within Europe, North America, South America and Asia.

 We can provide you with supervision on a wide range of topics within the School, including European and world literature, word and image, word and music, and film.

-Further expertise is available from the extensive pool of specialists researching across the University of Edinburgh.
+Further expertise is available from the extensive pool of specialists researching across the University.

 Information for international students

 To find out about the support offered to international students at Edinburgh from arrival to graduation visit: http://www.ed.ac.uk/studying/international